+Pharmacology is the study of how drugs, as chemical agents, affect body functions in health and disease.
 It is therefore a very important biomedical discipline, with roots both in basic biology and chemistry, and plays a vital role in helping to safeguard our health and welfare.

-Pharmacology is a biomedical science that studies how and where in the body drugs act to produce their effects, from the whole organism down to its individual cells.
-Most drugs produce their effects by interacting with particular molecular components (e.g. specific proteins) within cells.
+Pharmacology is a biomedical science that studies how and where drugs produce their effects, from the whole organism down to its individual cells.
+Most drugs interact with particular molecular components (e.g. specific proteins) within cells.
 Pharmacology also considers

 The term 'drug' encompasses not only the familiar idea of chemicals as medicines or as legal or illegal ‘pleasure promoting’ agents (e.g. alcohol, cannabis) but also includes poisons such as environmental or industrial pollutants, toxins from snakes and other creatures, and agents (e.g. ‘nerve gases’) of potential use in chemical warfare.
 The study of pharmacology therefore has important links with a variety of factors affecting health and wellbeing in the modern world.